SomiaNasir/Coursera-SQL-for-Data-Science/README.md

 ### 1. Pick one city and category of your choice and group the businesses in that city or category by their overall star rating.
 Compare the businesses with 2-3 stars to the businesses with 4-5 stars and answer the following questions.
 Include your code.

-I have choosen Las Vegas as city and Restaurants as a category.
+I have choosen city = Las Vegas and category = Restaurants.

 #### i.
 Do the two groups you chose to analyze have a different distribution of hours?